Graph theoretical approach to conformal correlators: The conformal squid: The conformal metric

-Looking at \eqref{unit_squid_metric_Np} we note the similarity with the Cayley-Menger determinant formula, allowing for an interpretation of it as a ($n$-dimensional simplex) volume.
-We remind the reader that, given $n+1$ points, the $n$-volume of the $n$-simplex (a convex polytope) defined by these points can be calculated by the Cayley-Menger determinant formula:
+Looking at \eqref{unit_squid_metric_Np} we note the similarity with the Cayley-Menger determinant formula, allowing for an interpretation of it as an ($n$-dimensional simplex) volume.
+We remind the reader that, given $n+1$ points, the $n$-volume of the $n$-simplex (a convex polytope) defined by these points can be calculated via the Cayley-Menger determinant formula,